 This is why high return rates spoil the fun for online retailers

 Everyone likes to order online - whether for convenience, time reasons or because of the large selection options.
-However, it is of course clear that people often order more than they actually wanted.
-However, online retailers often have to accept enormous return rates because the customer doesn't want to keep everything in the end or has ordered different sizes or variants.
+However, it is clear that people often order more than they actually want.
+However, online retailers often have to accept enormous return rates because the customer does not want to keep everything in the end or has ordered different sizes or variants.
 This can be observed especially in the fashion sector.
-Here, the return rate is sometimes over 60 percent.
+Here, the return rate is sometimes over 60 per cent.

-Online retailers also often face enormous return shipping costs
+Online retailers are also often faced with enormous return costs

 Even more information on return rates and costs as well as the German e-commerce market can be found in the related infographic.

 The problem for retailers: returns are expensive